kevineo/learning/rails/setup/README.md

 <br><br>

 # Checking
 The script is a straight forward installation without feedback control.
-Hence, should there is an error in installation (say rbenv was not installed properly), your rails is **not** installed successfully / correctly.
+Hence, should there is an error in installation (say rbenv was not installed properly), your rails is considered **not** installed successfully / correctly.

 <br>
 There are 3 generals checking steps you need to do: